 When choosing a new broadband provider, the first things you’ll probably look at are price, speed and contract length.
-But one factor that’s often hard to gauge in advance is customer service.
+But one factor that’s often hard to predict in advance is customer service.

-If there is a problem with your broadband connection, or you have a query about your bill, good customer service will mean that your concerns are addressed quickly and efficiently, which makes your overall experience with your provider much better.
+If there is a problem with your broadband connection, or you have a query about your bill, good customer service will mean that your concerns are addressed quickly and effectively.